Free Vedic astrology

 Importance of Navratri

-In 2015, the Shardiya Navratra poojan is beginning on 13 October, Pratipada of Ashwin Shukla Paksha.
-There is Chitra Nakshatra, vaidhriti Yoga, on this day.
+In 2017, the Shardiya Navratra poojan is beginning on 21st Septembber, Pratipada of Ashwin Shukla Paksha.
+There is Hast Nakshatra, Shukla Yoga, on this day.
 This day holds great importance for the devotees of Mata Sharda.
 Observing Navratra fast for nine days with all the rituals blesses the person with virtue.

 Worshiping of Nine Forms of Mother